Are you perplexed on how to cut your electric bill in half and save on all your utility bills?

-One of my friends said she understands how to save money on things like groceries, clothes, and all other items that vary from month to month but what she doesn’t know is how to save on the things that seem to be more fixed amounts like utilities.
+One of my friends said she understands how to save money on things like groceries, clothes, and all other items that vary from month to month but what she doesn’t know is how to save on the things that seem to be more fixed amounts like electricity and utilities.

 I can give you a few ideas on how to save money on utility bills.